Psion has issued its six-month figures, which show a profit drop of #2 million over the same period last year, but higher turnover.

 David Potter, chairman of Psion, put the drop in profits down to the increased strength of the pound against other currencies.

-"The most immediate challenge faced by Psion is to meet the very heavy demand for the Series 5," noted Potter.
+?The most immediate challenge faced by Psion is to meet the very heavy demand for the Series 5,?
+Potter said.

-Sales of Psion's palmtops grew by 27% in the six months, representing turnover of #42 million.
+He said that sales of Psion palmtops grew by 27 per cent in the six months, representing turnover of #42 million.

-Potter said the company's Psion Dacom subsidiary was a strong performer within the group.
-Its PC Card modems brought in #13.77 million in sales in the six months but industrial products were static at #8.75 million turnover because of a move to new premises.
+Subsidiary Psion Dacom was a strong performer within the group, he said.
+Its PC Card modems brought in #13.77 in sales in the six months but industrial products were static at #8.75 million turnover because of a move to new premises.

 Cotton seedling freezes to death as Chang'e-4 shuts down for the Moon's 14-day lunar night

 Fortnite easily out-earns PUBG, Assassin's Creed Odyssey and Red Dead Redemption 2 in 2018

 Meteor showers as a service will be visible for about 100 kilometres in all directions